JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

       - /var/run/docker.sock:/var/run/docker.sock
 ```

+*Create a .env file next to docker-compose.yaml with myname=&lt;your-linux-user&gt; or export myname before you run docker-compose.
+(Or simply replace this value in the docker-compose file before you run it with your Linux username)*

-Security note: The Compose file above used to set privileged: true in an older revision of this article.
+**Security note**: The Compose file above used to set privileged: true in an older revision of this article.
 This hands the Jenkins container full root-level control of the host.
 That’s convenient for personal experiments, but it is not recommended for production or shared hardware.

 In serious environments: